-Do you have a project around the house that requires suspension or support?
-Maybe you’ve heard of rigging products like cable, shackles, turnbuckles, and thimbles, but how do they all go together?
-We made this tutorial to help you understand how to build your first static cable assembly.
-These concepts overlap in other rigging assemblies, so if you’re new to rigging projects, this video will be a great place to start.
+Are you tackling a home project that requires suspension or support?
+Perhaps you've heard of rigging products like cables, shackles, turnbuckles, and thimbles but aren't sure how they all fit together.
+We've created this step-by-step tutorial to demystify the process of building your first static cable assembly.
+These fundamental concepts apply to various rigging projects, making this video an excellent starting point for beginners

-The rig Tyler demonstrates can be applied to any static rigging application.
-Many of our customers have used this video to build dog runs, sunshades, as well as to rig string lighting, and secure newly planted trees.
+The rigging technique Tyler demonstrates can be adapted to any static rigging application.
+Our customers have successfully used this guide to build dog runs, sunshades, rig string lighting, and secure newly planted trees.

-There are many of ways to achieve a basic cable rigging assembly.
-It’s important to remember that this video is a demonstration only, however, all the components Tyler uses are applicable to real world applications.
-You’ll need to confirm that all your components have the necessary working load limits to prevent failure and, double-check that everything will fit well together by looking up each part’s dimensions.
+While there are multiple ways to create a basic cable rigging assembly, it's essential to remember that this video is for demonstration purposes only.
+However, all the components Tyler uses are suitable for real-world applications.
+Ensure that all your components meet the necessary working load limits to prevent any mishaps.
+Double-check the compatibility of each part by examining their dimensions.

 Each procedure Tyler shows is listed below: